Journal of Adolescent Health

 The social, emotional, and biological health of adolescents requires their development as autonomous beings who make responsible decisions about their own health.
 Clinicians can assist in this development by adopting a strength-based approach to adolescent health care, which applies concepts from positive youth development to the medical office setting.

 Within the health care practice setting, prevention efforts typically consist of conducting risk assessments and offering anticipatory guidance.
 The purpose of this article is to describe a “strengths approach” that enhances office interactions with the knowledge and best practices from the field of positive youth development.
 The social, emotional, and biological health of adolescents requires their development as autonomous beings who make responsible decisions about their own health.
 Accordingly, the goals of a strength-based approach are to 1) raise adolescents’ awareness of their developing strengths and the role they can play in their own health and well-being and 2) motivate and assist adolescents in taking on this responsibility.
-This approach is consistent with the Bright Futures guidelines for health supervision [5] and has been called for by the World Health Organization [16], as well as Bell and Ginsburg [17], [18].
+This approach is consistent with the Bright Futures guidelines for health supervision [

 As a child enters adolescence, practitioners need to shift away from anticipatory guidance directed to parents and move toward risk-reduction and prevention education aimed directly at the adolescent.
-Rates of risk behavior screening and counseling remain lower than recommended, however, due in part to time constraints, inadequate reimbursement, and limited ancillary support [19], [20].
-In addition, risk assessment and counseling can be a difficult task [21].
-Adolescents may resist discussing such inherently sensitive subjects as substance use, relationships with peers, and sexuality.
-If done incorrectly, risk discussions can damage or ruin relationships with the patient and family; in particular, lecturing or one-way communication by the practitioner is rarely successful [22], [23], [24], [25].
-The DARE program is one famous example of the ineffectiveness of didactic “Just Say No” messages [25].
+Rates of risk behavior screening and counseling remain lower than recommended, however, due in part to time constraints, inadequate reimbursement, and limited ancillary support [

 Addressing Health